AI Video Editing: Auto-Cut with YOLO Detection + Whisper Captions

 The Core Idea

-Instead of scrubbing through footage, the pipeline:
+Instead of scrubbing, the pipeline:

-1. Scans every frame for interesting action using YOLO object detection
+1. Scans every frame using YOLO

 4. Identifies highlight windows using a sliding score algorithm

 No manual tagging.
 No timeline scrubbing.
-Just input a raw video file and get a tight edit out.

 Setup